-Do you have a woodworking question?
+Have a woodworking or carpentry question?

 Can cherry wood be used for patio furniture?
 Can it withstand the elements of being outside if properly treated and stained?